migueltorrescosta/migueltorrescosta.github.io/pages/2_Work Experience.md

 I joined Farfetch with the goal of using existing Machine Learning algorithms to solve certain processes within the company.

-In the first 2 weeks I learnt how to use SQL and Python´ Pandas library for Machine Learning ( using material provided by coworkers) .
+In the first 2 weeks I learnt how to use SQL and Python´s Pandas library for Machine Learning ( using material provided by coworkers) .
 I also self-taught the theory behind some Machine Learning algorithms.
 I used Microsoft Azure Machine Learning Studio to quickly test the efficiency of different algorithms on the specific datasets I had, and spent a couple days implementing the same in R.

 Having completed tests I settled on an algorithm for initial implementation in Python.
 After 3 weeks (mostly spent on creating new columns using tips from field experts on the problem I was trying to solve and cleaning the data) the python scripts were working as expected.
 Adapting the scripts to other algorithms was quick but none of them surpassed the performance of the original algorithm, as expected after the initial testing phase.